enricostara/requirish/README.md

 ## Example

-Developing a not trivial **Node.js** application you will face a lot of annoying **relative paths** in your _require()_ as soon as you start creating a module hierarchy under your ./lib source folder.
+Developing a not trivial **Node.js** application/library you will face a lot of annoying **relative paths** in your _require()_ as soon as you start creating a module hierarchy under your ./lib source folder.

-In this example your app could have a 'jet.js' module like the following:
+Your application, in this example, could have a 'jet.js' module like the following:

 ```bash
 $ /Users/bob/my-app/lib/gui/controller/jet.js